caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

-The salient point in all of these examples is an emphasis on correctness, specifically on building confidence in the software we are shipping; a confidence that is pre-requisite to the enterprise agility promised by continuous delivery.
+The salient point in all of these examples is an emphasis on correctness, specifically on building confidence in the software we are shipping; a confidence that is prerequisite to the enterprise agility promised by continuous delivery.
 In particular state and time are hard; we want to make them easy by simplifying and rigorously controlling how they are handled.